-The height of the robots including bristles is 26~mm.
-Circulangle's center of inertia is on its line of symmetry at a distance $l$ from the angle point.
-By fastening an extra load near the angle point, we are able to move the center of inertia from $l=45 \pm 1$~mm (point $O$) for unloaded robot to $l=35 \pm 1$~mm (point $S$) for a robot with a load, Fig.~\ref{fig:Circulangle}(a).
+The height of the robots including the bristles is $26$~mm.
+The robot's center of inertia lies on its mirror symmetry axis at the distance $l$ from its nose cusp.
+With the help of an additional load, we are able to move the center of inertia from $l=55.0 \pm 1.0$~mm (point $O$), which is the center of inertia of a robot without additional load [Fig.~\ref{fig:System}(b)], to $l=42.5 \pm 1.0$~mm (point $S$) for a robot with a load [Fig.~\ref{fig:System}(c)].
+We attach a load consisting of an M6$\times$16 screw and three M6 nuts made of steel, which are fastened to a hole near the robot's nose, to move the center of inertia to point $S$.
+In the following, we denote such robots as $S$-robots.
+To increase the mass of a robot by the same amount while maintaining the center of inertia at point $O$, we instead add a load consisting of a steel DIN125A M18 washer, which is glued to the robot cap at point $O$~\cite{Supplement}.
+We denote these robots as $O$-robots.
+The mass of $O$-robots and $S$-robots is the same and equal to $30.8\pm 0.2$~g.
+We study swarms composed of $N = 15$, $30$, $45$, and $46$ robots.

-We study ensembles composed of $N = 15, 30~\text{and}~45$ robots.
-The limited size of the system would likely result in the condensation of self-propelled particles on the boundary~\cite{2013_Giomi,2018_Deblais,2021_Boudet} and easily cloak phase transitions in the bulk.
-To prevent such a condensation, we place the robotic swarm in a parabolic dish having the dimensions of $120 \times 110 \times 12~{\rm cm}^{3}$ and creating a soft localizing potential in contrast to a hard wall boundary, Fig.~\ref{fig:Circulangle}(c).
-Individual robots in such harmonic traps either point outwards while moving by the angle with respect to the center of the potential or follow circular orbits~\cite{2019_Dauchot}.